A 3D GAN for Improved Large-pose Facial Recognition: The 3D GAN

 \subsection{Training}

 Despite the more elaborate architecture of the generator, the 3D GAN can be trained like any other GAN.
-We choose to optimise a Wasserstein loss \cite{DBLP:conf/icml/ArjovskyCB17} by alternately minimising equations (\ref{eq:D_loss}) and (\ref{eq:G_loss}).
+We choose to optimise a Wasserstein loss \cite{DBLP:conf/icml/ArjovskyCB17} by alternately minimising the discriminator and generator losses in Equations (\ref{eq:D_loss}) and (\ref{eq:G_loss}) respectively.
 The values of all input vectors (with the exception of the conditional pose parameters) are selected from a standard Gaussian distribution.
-For simplicity of notation we agglomerate them into a single vector $\mathbf{\nu} = [\mathbf{z}_T, \mathbf{z}_B, \mathbf{\beta}, \mathbf{\psi}]$.
+For simplicity of notation, we agglomerate them into a single vector $\mathbf{\nu} = [\mathbf{z}_T, \mathbf{z}_B, \mathbf{\beta}, \mathbf{\psi}]$.

-where $(\mathbf{x}_r, \phi)$ is a real image and associated pose labels selected at random from the distribution of training data, $p_{data}$; $\theta_G = [\theta_T, \theta_B]$; and $Reg.$ indicates the addition of a gradient penalty \cite{DBLP:conf/nips/GulrajaniAADC17} that acts to regularise the discriminator such that it approximately obeys the required k-Lipschitz condition \cite{DBLP:conf/icml/ArjovskyCB17}.
+where $D$ is the discriminator network parametrised by $\theta_D$; $(\mathbf{x}_r, \phi)$ is a real image and associated pose labels selected at random from the distribution of training data, $p_{data}$; $\theta_G = [\theta_T, \theta_B]$; and $Reg.$ indicates the addition of a gradient penalty \cite{DBLP:conf/nips/GulrajaniAADC17} that acts to regularise the discriminator such that it approximately obeys the required k-Lipschitz condition \cite{DBLP:conf/icml/ArjovskyCB17}.
 Note that, during training, the shape and expression parameters passed to the generator are random.
 There is never any direct reconstruction of training images via fitting of the 3D model.
 The only constraint on textures is that they must appear realistic (as judged by the discriminator) when projected at any angle and with any expression.
-Our motivation for training our generator as a GAN and avoiding reconstruction losses is to be able to generate new identities and avoid smoothed textures caused by reconstruction errors.
+The motivation for training our generator as a GAN and avoiding reconstruction losses is to be able to generate new identities and to avoid generation of smoothed textures caused by reconstruction errors.